-Best mascara to add length, curl and volume to lashes
+Best mascara 2020: add length, curl and volume to your lashes

-So we’ve done the lash work for you by scouring bestseller sections and beauty polls and asking everyone except our uncle for their top tips.
+We’ve done all the hard lash work for you by scouring bestseller sections and beauty polls, as well as asking everyone except our uncle for their top tips.

 We then collated a list of the 50 best mascaras available in the UK and, after trying out each one, we whittled the number down to around 15 and tested them over a five-week period.